University Administrative Policies

 • To the appropriate department with jurisdiction over the issue (see the lists of responsible departments on the Main Campus Compliance Office and HSC Compliance Office websites).

-• To the UNM Compliance Hotline, anonymously if preferred, at 1-888-899-6092 or on-line at: unm.ethicspoint.com.
+• To the UNM Compliance Hotline, anonymously if preferred, at 1-888-899-6092 or online at: unm.ethicspoint.com.

 The Main Campus and HSC Compliance Offices facilitate the compliance hotline and on-line reporting system.
 Suspected misconduct by one of the Compliance Offices should be reported to either the University President’s Office or the Chancellor for Health Sciences.